Ugg Adirondack III

 UGG Adirondack III (close-up)

-The UGG Adirondack has a listed temperature rating of -32 degrees Celsius (-25.6 degrees Fahrenheit), but use caution before you bring it to the depths of the Arctic—manufacturer-provided numbers for winter boots tend to be quite optimistic.
+The Ugg Adirondack has a listed temperature rating of -32 degrees Celsius (-25.6 degrees Fahrenheit), but use caution before you bring it to the depths of the Arctic—manufacturer-provided numbers for winter boots tend to be quite optimistic.
 There are a number of factors that contribute to the warmth of your feet, including individual your circulation, the strenuousness of your activities, type of socks, and whether or not your feet are cold before you even put the boots on.
 In our testing, on a 15-degree Fahrenheit day with over a foot of fresh snow on the ground, the Adirondack III kept our feet on the cold side of comfortable.
 That's still fairly impressive, however, providing solid warmth well below freezing.

 UGG Adirondack III (wool)